nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User enters the event's details.
 2. User submits the event's details to the system.
 3. System checks if all required information is present, and that all information is valid.
 4. System creates the new event and confirms creation to the user.
+<br/> Use Case Ends.

 **Extensions**:
 - 3a.
 Information provided is incomplete or invalid.
   - 3ai.
 System displays error and returns to step 1.
-    Use Case Ends.
+    <br/> Use Case Ends.
 - 4a.
 Event creation fails.
   - 4ai.
 System notifies user and the user can edit the event details, returning to step 2 afterward.
-    Use Case Ends.
+    <br/> Use Case Ends.

 **Guarantees**:
 - New event is stored in the system if all required information is present and valid.